Interview Questions DatabaseRecruiting Resources for Search Committees

-- Provide an example of what you have done in a higher educational setting to improve success for students of color and economically disadvantaged students.
+- Provide an example of what you have done in a higher educational setting to improve success for students of color, economically disadvantaged students, and LGBTQIA+ students.
 Please provide an example of how you do this in your daily work.

 - The University of Wisconsin values employees with diverse viewpoints and backgrounds.
 What has been your experience in working with people of culturally, ethnically, or other diverse backgrounds?

 - How has your [education] [previous work experience] prepared you for [working with] [teaching] a diverse population?

 - How has your background and experience prepared you to be effective in an environment [that values diversity] [is committed to inclusion] [where we see awareness of and respect for diversity as an important value]?

 - What is your past experience or training in [working with] [teaching] _____ populations?